Chart Color Schemes

 Health performance in Bundaberg East - Kalkie is well below average with considerably higher than average prevalence of common health conditions and to an even higher degree among older age cohorts

-Bundaberg East - Kalkie faces significant health challenges based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are substantially higher than average, particularly among older age cohorts.
-Approximately 50% of the total population (~3108 people) has private health cover, compared to 52.5% in Rest of Qld and a national average of 55.7%.
+Bundaberg East - Kalkie faces substantial health challenges based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are considerably higher than average, with an even greater impact on older age cohorts.
+Private health cover is relatively low at approximately 50% of the total population (around 3,182 people), compared to 52.5% across the rest of Queensland and 55.7% nationally.

-The most prevalent medical conditions are arthritis (10.6%) and mental health issues (9.2%).
-Conversely, 62.6% of residents report no medical ailments, compared to 67.6% in Rest of Qld.
-Working-age population health challenges include elevated chronic condition rates.
-The area has a higher proportion of seniors, with 21.7% aged 65 and over (1335 people), compared to 20.0% in Rest of Qld.
-Senior health outcomes present some challenges but rank lower nationally than the broader population.
+The most common medical conditions are arthritis (affecting 10.6% of residents) and mental health issues (9.2%), with 62.6% of residents declaring themselves completely clear of medical ailments, compared to 67.6% across the rest of Queensland.
+Working-age population faces notable health challenges due to elevated chronic condition rates.
+The area has a higher proportion of seniors aged 65 and over (21.5%, or 1,358 people), compared to 20.4% in the rest of Queensland.
+Health outcomes among seniors present some challenges but rank lower nationally than the broader population.

 Frequently Asked Questions - Health